-Climate change adaptation has gained importance on the climate change policy agenda in the past decade.
-For example, a number of European countries have published their National Adaptation Strategies (NAS) since 2005.
-It is now realised that even if stringent mitigation targets are set and achieved, Europe and the wider world will experience substantial climate change and impacts related to it due to the inertia in the climate system.
+National Adaptation Strategies (NAS).
+It has been recognised that due to the inertia in the climate system, Europe and the rest of the world will experience substantial climate change and related impacts even if stringent mitigation targets are set and achieved.
 Therefore, understanding the risks of climate change (and adaptation) and uncertainties associated with them is important.

-Due to the transboundary nature of weather and climate impacts and the European countries' political and economic closeness through the European Union (EU), the EU has developed an adaptation framework (Commission of the European Communities, 2009), which aims to establish a European adaptation strategy and to encourage greater coordination and integration of adaptation across the member states.
-The framework encourages, but does not mandate, member states to prepare and implement their own NAS and noncompliance by member states is not punished.
-Several studies have examined different aspects of climate change adaptation in Europe (e.g. Hanger et al., 2012; Juhola and Westerhoff, 2011; Termeer et al., 2009).
-Studies that have examined NAS have typically focused on their content, context of their development, their dissemination, policy integration, and monitoring and evaluation (Biesbroek et al., 2010; Swart et al., 2009).
-Both the question of how different countries deal with the question of uncertainty within adaptation planning (Hanger et al., 2012) and the role and inclusion of scientific information and uncertainty in NAS is sometimes addressed (Biesbroek et al., 2010). though no detailed analysis has been conducted on the inclusion and communication of science and uncertainty and potential variations between them across countries.
+In Europe adaptation efforts are guided by the adaptation framework (Commission of the European Communities 2009) developed by the European Union (EU), which aims to establish a European adaptation strategy and to encourage greater coordination and integration of adaptation across its member states.
+The framework encourages, but does not mandate, member states to prepare and implement their own NAS.
+Several studies have examined aspects of climate change adaptation in Europe (e.g. Hanger et al. 2012; Juhola and Westerhoff 2011; Termeer et al. 2012).
+Studies of NAS have typically focused on their content, context of their development, their dissemination, policy integration, and monitoring and evaluation (Biesbroek et al. 2010; Swart et al. 2009).
+The question of how different countries deal with uncertainty within adaptation planning (Hanger et al. 2012) and the role and inclusion of scientific information and uncertainty in NAS has sometimes been addressed (Biesbroek et al. 2010), though no detailed analysis has been conducted on the inclusion and communication of physical science uncertainty and potential variations between them across countries.

 Traditionally, risk communication was considered to improve understanding of the world people live in and the risks they face (Fischhoff 1987).
 In the area of climate change, the risks people face, however, can be geographically and temporally removed and somewhat mismatched with necessary actions.
-Therefore, there is a need for scientists to provide usable information on the risks associated with climate change and its impacts to inform the decision-making process (Pidgeon, 2012).
-Ad-hoc communication cannot be relied on to address this high-stake problem: a more structured and organized approach is needed (Fischhoff, 2011).
+Therefore, there is a need for scientists to provide usable information on the risks associated with climate change and its impacts to inform the decision-making process (Pidgeon 2012).
+Ad-hoc communication cannot be relied on to address this high-stake problem: a more structured and organized approach is needed (Fischhoff 2011).

-There are many uncertainties related to climate change and many studies have tried to classify them (e.g. Curry and Webster, 2011; Stainforth et al., 2007).
-The communication of uncertainty is therefore becoming an increasingly debated subject (e.g. Budescu et al., 2009; Fischhoff, 2007; Moser and Dilling, 2011; Rabinovich and Morton, 2012).
-A key finding of this research is that a 'one-size-fits all' approach to communication does not yield a desired response.

-Audience-specific communication (Moser and Dilling, 2011) and an awareness of the fact that the production and processing of knowledge are deeply rooted within the practices and traditions of individual nation-states (Jasanoff, 2011) are needed.
+There are many uncertainties related to climate change and many studies have tried to classify them (e.g. Curry and Webster 2011; Dessai and Hulme 2004; Stainforth et al. 2007).
+The communication of uncertainty is thus becoming an increasingly debated subject (e.g. Budescu et al. 2009; Fischhoff 2007; Moser and Dilling 2011; Rabinovich and Morton 2012).
+A key finding of this research is that a 'one-size-fits-all' approach to communication does not yield a desired response.
+Audience-specific communication (Moser and Dilling 2011) and an awareness of the fact that the production and processing of knowledge are deeply rooted within the practices and traditions of individual countries (Jasanoff 2011) are needed.

-A number of studies have examined the link between adaptation planning and decision-making on the one hand and uncertainty on the other hand (e.g. Dessai and van der Sluijs, 2007).
+A number of studies have examined the link between adaptation planning and decision-making on the one hand and uncertainty on the other hand (e.g. Dessai and van der Sluijs 2007).
 This research has focused on mapping and matching theoretical methods, tools and decision frameworks on adaptation and uncertainty in the policy making sphere.
 That is, they have focused on the link between the two in the theoretical process of decision-making.
 We propose to examine empirically to what extent scientific uncertainty is considered and communicated in the outcomes of these processes, such as in the National Adaptation Strategies, by using a novel uncertainty assessment framework.